AydenB/mkdocs/docs/how-to/Tax Reporting Modules.md

 ### Setup
 - [ ] Setup vendor group for Non-Participating Vendors to mark as non-participating.
 5, 11.
-- [x] Identify Tax classes that are RYO Tobacco Items.
+- [ ] Identify Tax classes that are RYO Tobacco Items.
 1, 2, 7.
+- [ ] RYO items need to have ounces defined in UM1 field on those items.
+1, 2, 1.
+- [ ] Brand names will need to be defined or first 10 characters of the item description will be used.

 ## Arkansas Tax Reporting